ceph/ceph/doc/cephfs/mds-config-ref.rst

 :Description: An MDS daemon will standby for an MDS daemon of this rank.
 :Type:  32-bit Integer
 :Default: ``-1``
+:Obsoleted: Please see "Configuring standby-replay" in :doc:`/cephfs/standby`.

+.. deprecated:: 14.2.0

 ``mds standby replay``